‘Teen Mom 2’ Cast Members Including Leah Messer And Randy Houska React To Jenelle Evans Being Fired

-On Tuesday evening, news broke that Jenelle Evans had been fired from MTV’s Teen Mom 2.
+On Tuesday evening, news broke that Jenelle Evans has been fired from MTV’s Teen Mom 2.
 This came after her husband reportedly killed her French bulldog.
 Now, some of her former co-stars are speaking out about the firing.

 Leah Messer spoke out via Twitter and wrote, “ANYONE that condones/contributes/doesn’t PREVENT or STOP animal cruelty or the murder of an innocent animals life is SICK & I REFUSE to be affiliated with!
 I want to sympathize for my former cast mate but at this point I can’t.
 ENOUGH is ENOUGH!!!”